 I, in my smallness, am now to be found among foreigners.

-St. Patrick, as we know, escaped, and did (after brief recapture) reunite with his family.
+St. Patrick eventually escaped, and (after brief recapture) reunited with his family.
 He began, upon his return, studying for the priesthood and serving God in thanks.
+He would come to eventually receive his vocation literally, hearing a voice: "Come, holy boy, and walk amongst us again," leading him to return to Ireland and bring the word of Christ to the people who had so wronged him.
 In his capture, escape, and reunion with his family, St. Patrick first became a colossus in the eternal human story that is the struggle against human trafficking and slavery, and in his return to Ireland, he then he became a colossus in the eternal human story that is the struggle for reconciliation.

 Knowing "St. Patrick’s Breastplate" comes from the voice of a slave helps us truly see what its author was truly asking for as he prayed.